Swiss Gambling Supervisory Authority

 The Swiss Gambling Supervisory Authority (or Gespa; Interkantonale Geldspielaufsicht in German, Autorité intercantonale de surveillance des jeux d'argent in French, Autorità intercantonale di vigilanza sui giochi in denaro in Italian) is the licensing and supervisory authority for so-called large-scale Gambling activities, i.e. lotteries, sports betting and skill-based games run intercantonally, online or by automated means.
-It has its seat in Berne.
+It has its seat in Bern.

 Founding and organisation

 Gespa (until 31.12.2020 Comlot) commenced its certification and oversight tasks on July 1, 2006.
 On 1 January 2021, the Concordat on Gambling (GSK) has entered into force.
 The Concordat replaces the Intercantonal Convention on Licensing and Supervision of Intercantonal and National Lotteries and Bets IVLW.
 All litigation pending with Comlot and all of Comlot’s rights and responsibilities have been transferred to Gespa.

 Supervisory board

 The Supervisory Board is Gespa’s executive body.
 It consists of five members including its president, Jean-Michel Cina.
 Two commission members each are from French and German-speaking Switzerland, while one member is from Italian-speaking Switzerland (canton of Ticino).

 The president and the supervisory board members are nominated by the Swiss cantonal executives by the Conference of Cantonal Directors – Money Games (FDKG).

 On 1 January 2022, Jean-Michel Cina took over as President of Gespa.
 He succeeds Jean-François Roth, who had been in post since Gespa (formerly Comlot) was founded in 2006.